-The roof of your new Oakwood home consists of architectural asphalt shingles or concrete tile and should last you for many years with little maintenance.
+The roof of your new Oakwood home consists of concrete tile and should last you for many years with little maintenance.

-- Annually inspect the flashing where your roof meets walls and dormers, and where two roof slopes meet. - Refrain from walking on the roof to avoid damage to the concrete tiles or the granules in your shingles. - During heavy winds it is not uncommon for shingles to blow off the roof.
-Should this occur, replace them immediately to prevent damage.
-Depending on the extent of the blow-off you may want to contact your insurance company.
+- Annually inspect the flashing where your roof meets walls and dormers, and where two roof slopes meet. - ▶ Refrain from walking on the roof to avoid damage to the concrete tiles or the granules in your shingles.